acreyes/kamayan/docs/grid.md

 same cell, or the reconstruction of Riemann states, which need only to index into the same field at neighboring zones along a one dimensional stencil.

-Kamayan provides the `Indexer` and `Stencil` abstractions to wrap packs and `Kokkos::View`s to do just that.
+Kamayan provides the `SubPack` abstractions to wrap packs and `Kokkos::View`s to do just that.

 ```cpp title="physics/hydro/primconsflux.cpp:make-idx"